conspol/alphafold-separated/README.md

 If the prediction is faster than the feature preparation and the `features.pkl` is missing, the `af2_features` container will create `features.pkl` file by itself.
-In contrast to the vanilla behaviour, it will create the file before the features are calculated, so `af2_features` is not going to try to process the same features https://github.com/chshr/alphafold-separated.gitagain.
+In contrast to the vanilla behaviour, it will create the file before the features are calculated, so `af2_features` is not going to try to process the same features again.